Children ages 5 to 10 years need to see the doctor or nurse for a “well-child visit” once a year.

 Make a list of any important changes in your child’s life since the last doctor’s visit, like a:

 Use this tool to keep track of your child’s family health history.
+This information will help your doctor or nurse know if your child is at risk for certain health problems.

 You can help your child get involved by letting them know what to expect.
 Learn how to prepare your child for a doctor visit.